chirpstack/chirpstack-docs/src/chirpstack/features/device-metrics.md

 # Device metrics

-ChirpStack is able to visualize collected device metrics in simple graphs for the purpose of testing and proof of concepts.
-In order to start visualizing measurements, you must configure the following.
-Once configured, ChirpStack will aggregate the configured measurements per hour for the last 24 hours, per day for the last 31 days and per month for the last year.

-This feature can be configured within the [Device profiles](../use/device-profiles.md) by configuring a **CODEC** and one or multiple **Measurements**.
+ChirpStack can visualize measurements collected by devices in simple graphs.
+This makes testing and setting up proof of concepts really easy, as no external software or services are required to visualize collected data.

+In order to start visualizing collected measurements, you must configure the
+following:

+* Payload codec: As ChirpStack must decode the data in order to collect the measurements.
+* Measurements: The measurements that must be aggregated by ChirpStack.

+Both options can be found in the [Device Profile](../use/device-profiles.md) configuration.